{\textit{Ab initio} determination of pseudospin for paramagnetic defects in SiC

 In summary, we carried out hybrid-DFT calculations in order to reveal microscopic origin behind the highly anisotropic magnetic properties of KD systems as observed in experiments~\cite{BosmaNPJ2018}.
 To this end, we shed light on the ground state electronic structure and we calculated the corresponding SO splittings.
 We found that V$_\text{Si}(k)$ and V$_\text{Si}(k_2)$ exhibit one order of magnitude larger SO splittings than that of V$_\text{Si}(h)$ in 4H and V$_\text{Si}(h)$, V$_\text{Si}(k_1)$ in 6H SiC, respectively.
 This allowed us to identify the $\alpha$ centers in 4H and 6H SiC as V$_\text{Si}(k)$ and V$_\text{Si}(k_2)$, respectively, while the $\beta$ center in 4H SiC corresponds to V$_\text{Si}(h)$.
 From the spin Hamiltonian we derived $g_\perp$ and $g_\parallel$ (Eqs.~\ref{eq:gpar}~and~\ref{eq:gperp}) and found good agreement between the known experimental and calculated values for V$_\text{Si}$ supporting the significant role of electron-phonon coupling and character of the wavefunction in evolving the interaction of the electron spin with the magnetic field.

 The support from \'UNKP-19-3 New National Excellence Program of the Ministry of Human Capacities of Hungary is acknowledged by A.\ Cs.
-A.\ G.\ acknowledges the Hungarian NKFIH grants No.~KKP129866 of the National Excellence Program of Quantum-coherent materials project, No.~127902 of the EU QuantERA Nanospin project, EU H2020 Quantum Technology Flagship project ASTERIQS (Grant No.~820394), and the National Quantum Technology Program (Grant No.~2017-1.2.1-NKP-2017-00001).
+A.\ G.\ acknowledges the National Research, Development, and Innovation Office of Hungary grants No.~KKP129866 of the National Excellence Program of Quantum-coherent materials project, No.~127902 of the EU QuantERA Nanospin project, No.~2017-1.2.1-NKP-2017-00001 of the National Quantum Technology Program, and the Quantum Information National Laboratory supported by the Ministry of Innovation and Technology of Hungary, as well as the EU Commission for the H2020 Quantum Technology Flagship projects ASTERIQS (Grant No.~820394) and QuanTelCO (Grant No.~862721).